shadowimmage/shadowimmage.github.io/content/post/2020-03-03-Django-API-Apps-On-Windows-IIS/index.md

 ## Shibboleth / SSO / Remote-User

+### IIS / Shibboleth

+The Shibboleth service needs to be installed and configured on the webserver.
+Once installed and configured, the path to the API / App / Site must be listed in shibboleth's configuration file `Shibboleth2.xml`.
+By default this file can be found in `C:\opt\shibboleth-sp\etc\shibboleth\`.

+### Django Configuration

 A few things need to be added to middleware and authentication backends to enable use of the remote user environment variable set by shibboleth in IIS for purposes of authenticating users to Django / Apps.

 In `prod.py` (or wherever production settings are stored, like `settings.py`) add the following to allow reading of `REMOTE_USER` from the request: